TonnyHawk/Dynamically-Adaptive-Navbar/README.md

 # How to use it

+## Markup and styles
+So you can write all styles completely by yourself using a blank file with all class names - **nav-blanc.scss** or the way a recommend to do this - use only **nav-default.scss** and write your styles right into it

+## Adding functionality
 at first you ned to create a navbar instance and give it your navbar's class name

 ```js